rtablada/laravel-vps-guide/ubuntu/apache.md

 You can modify the theme used by changing the ZSH_THEME in your .zshrc file. `nano ~/.zshrc`.
 I like a theme called 'doubleend' from [Andrew Burgess](https://github.com/andrew8088/oh-my-zsh/blob/master/themes/doubleend.zsh-theme).
 You will need to download this as it isn't included in the standard Oh My ZSH themes. `cd ~/.oh-my-zsh/themes` then `wget https://raw.github.com/andrew8088/oh-my-zsh/master/themes/doubleend.zsh-theme`.

 Last, we will need to change your default shell prompt from Bash to ZSH. `chsh -s /bin/zsh`.
-And to get all the awesomeness of ZSH you will have to relogin.
+And to get all the awesomeness of ZSH you will have to re-login.